 6. Apply your mascara

 It is essential to curl your eyelashes before applying mascara for this opens your eyes up.
 To avoid clumping, use 2 or 3 coats of black mascara in thin coats.
+Also, you can get a good mascara for an affordable price.
+It is such a win-win situation, right?
+You can click the photo below for reference.

 7. Complete your smokey eye makeup look